5argon/AHLCG3mmDivider/README.md

 - Player Alt x16 : Similar to Player but without Lv. on the corner, blank class-colored dividers, etc.
 - Player - Multi-Class x16 : Just dividers for multi-class cards, but with each permutations of 2-class and a 3-class divider.
 This is for use with many multi-class cards added in Edge of the Earth.
 - Player - Investigator x16 : Everything says "Investigators" but with different set strip or different colored class corner.
 For those who order stack of investigator cards, signature asset/weakness by sets/classes.
-- Extra x8 : Some extras such as deck dividers, bonded, etc.
+- Extra x8 : Some extras such as deck dividers, bonded, permanent, etc.
 - Core Set x16 : Night of the Zealot + Core Set encounters

 #### Per-expansion Player Cards